 The first Christmas after a separation or divorce is usually the hardest, and this can be even harder when there are children involved.
 Instead of the whole family spending the festive season together, decisions will instead need to be made about where the children will wake up on Christmas Day and Boxing Day, where they'll open their presents and where they will have their Christmas dinner.

 All of a sudden, Christmas can become focussed around negotiations, transport logistics and, in many cases, Court orders.
 Arrangements will need to be made around who will spend time with the children at what times, with decisions sometimes being taken out of the parents' hands.
-In 2017, almost half of the children matters that Co-op Legal Services' Family Law team dealt with were in the last 4 months of the year.
+In previous years, almost half of the children matters that Co-op Legal Services' Family Law team dealt with were in the last 4 months of the year.

 It can be a struggle to work out the practicalities while also ensuring that each of the parents (and even the grandparents) get to spend quality time with the children over Christmas.
 Inevitably, one or both parents could find themselves without their children for some of the holidays.